samvera-labs/ramp/README.md

 - `react` and `react-dom` (>= 17.x)
 - NPM or Yarn

-Only the latest version, i.e. v3.3.0, of `@samvera/ramp` includes support for React 18.
+Only v3.3.0 or later versions, has support for React 18.
 For prior `@samvera/ramp` versions, please use React 17.

 **Important**: `v3.3.0` can still be used with React 17.
 However, if you choose to upgrade to React 18; `react` and `react-dom` both need to be updated simultaneously to the same version.